peter-evans/testcontainers-template/README.md

 Key points:
 - Separation of unit test and integration test phases during the build
 - Separation of unit test and integration test source files within the module
-- Use of [TestContainers](https://github.com/testcontainers/testcontainers-java) to create and tear-down a container running a simple API as our SUT.
+- Use of [TestContainers](https://github.com/testcontainers/testcontainers-java) to create and tear-down a container running a simple API as our SUT

 ## Separating unit test and integration test build phases